-6.2 Signals and Course to be Sailed Course signals will be displayed from the RC signal boat at or before the warning signal.
+6.2 Signals and Course to be Sailed

+Course signals will be displayed from the RCV at or before the warning signal.

 Mark W shall be rounded to starboard.
 In the event one gate mark is missing, the remaining mark shall be rounded to starboard.